deepraining/orchids/docs/page.md

 * `onShow`: called when back page from other page or dialog

+* `afterShow`: called when page is completely shown

 * `onHide`: called when start another page or dialog

+* `afterHide`: called when page is completely hidden

 * `onResult`: called when the next page destroyed
     - `@param data`: returned the value by next page's `setResult` method.